 One of the symptoms of borderline personality disorder (BPD) is impulse control issues (NHS; and Berlin, Rolls, and Iversen, 2005), and because of that, an increase in risk-taking behaviour (Schuermann, Kathmann, Stiglmayr, Renneberg, and Endrass, 2011).
 Due to these BPD traits, people with BPD, like me, are susceptible to addiction, be it alcohol, drugs, gambling, or sex.

 A study by Sansone and Wiederman (2009) sort to examine the relationship between BPD and promiscuity.
 The study composed of 972 participants who were assessed based on two types of sexual impulsivity.
 The two types were (1) having sex with people who the participants hardly knew (traditional causal sex or having sex on impulse) and (2) promiscuity (having a lot of sexual partners).
 The study found that those with BPD, when compared to those without it, had a higher prevalence of both types of sexual impulsivity (multiple sexual partners and casual sexual relationships).
-The prevalence for BPD was at least double the rate of those without BPD.
+The prevalence of BPD was at least double the rate of those without BPD.

 These findings on BPD and sexual impulsivity and promiscuity are supported by Sansone and Sansone (2011).
 Performing a review of existing empirical literature on this topic, they found that when people with BPD were compared to those without, that people with BPD were found to greater sexual impulsivity.
 This included preoccupation with sex, early sexual exposure, more causal sexual relationships, numerous sexual partners, homosexual experiences, and promiscuity.
 Unfortunately, this also puts people with the BPD trait at risk of being raped (including coercion) and sexually transmitted diseases.